-If you own a sedan or a small car and don’t plan to buy a truck anytime soon, then you should not waste your money by buying a jump starter that is rated for a 7L gasoline or diesel engines.
+If you own a sedan or a small car and don’t plan to buy a truck anytime soon, then you should not waste your money by buying a jump starter that is rated for a 7L gasoline or diesel engine.

-Similarly, if you plan on buying a truck (or a vehicle with a large engine size) soon, then it is probably a good idea to buy a jump starter that can easily jump start it.
+Similarly, if you plan on buying a truck (or a vehicle with a large engine size) soon, then it is probably a good idea to buy a jump starter that can easily jump-start it.

-More powerful jump starters are safe to use on the smaller engines because the jump starter is only going to provide the necessary current that is needed when jump-starting a vehicle.
+More powerful jump starters are safe to use on smaller engines because the jump starter is only going to provide the necessary current that is needed when jump-starting a vehicle.

 I have jumper cables.
 Why do I need a jump starter?